 Subsection 4.
-Anyone who receives oil in this country shall have a duty to provide information about the quantity received.
-The Minister for Business and Growth shall lay down more detailed regulations for the obligations to submit communication and to pay contributions.
-If the company is of a corporate nature, the members of the board of managers or anyone equal hereto shall ensure that the reporting obligation is observed.
-In case of lacking timely compliance with the reporting obligation, the Minister for Business and Growth may estimate and report the estimated imported quantities.
+Anyone who receives oil in Denmark shall have a duty to provide information about the quantity received.
+The Minister for Industry, Business and Financial Affairs lay down more detailed regulations for the obligations to submit communication and to pay contributions, including for the obligation to submit an accountant's declaration on the accuracy of the information reported.
+If the enterprise is operated in company form, it shall be the responsibility of the members of the board of management, or those who may rank alongside the board of management, to ensure that the obligation to submit is fulfilled.
+In case of lacking timely compliance with the reporting obligation, the Minister for Industry, Business and Financial Affairs may estimate and report the estimated imported quantities.

 Section 203.
-Actions against the owner or the insurer regarding liability for pollution damage may be brought before a Danish court provided the pollution damage arose in Danish territory or the Danish exclusive economic zone in the area where it is possible at the Faroe Islands to establish an exclusive economic zone, or measures have been taken to prevent or minimise pollution damage in such an area notwithstanding where said measures have been taken.
+Actions against the owner or the insurer regarding liability for pollution damage may be brought before a Danish court provided the pollution damage arose in Danish territory or the Danish exclusive economic zone, or measures have been taken to prevent or minimise pollution damage in such an area notwithstanding where said measures have been taken.